zumasys/docs/site/mv-connect/api/wgetvar/README.md

 | VARVALUE  | This is the returned value of the variable.                    |
 | VARNAME   | This is a passed in parameter of the value you want retrieved. |

-#### Example
+## WGETVAR Example

 ```
 CALL WGETVAR(VAR1,"var1")
 ```

-### Notes
+## WGETVAR Notes

-Only variables sent on the url bar or via x-www-form-urlencoded posts.
+Only variables sent on the url bar or via `x-www-form-urlencoded` posts.
-Form-Data encoding is not supported.
+`Form-Data` encoding is not supported.
 Below is an example from [POSTMAN](https://www.getpostman.com/)

 ![wgetvar: blob](./blob.jpg)

-You can get a list of all supplied variables by call the WGETINFO subroutine and pass it 25.
+You can get a list of all supplied variables by call the `WGETINFO` subroutine and pass it `25`.

 ```
 CALL WGETINFO(VARS, 25)